dkalo97/sports_betting_line_builder-overview/README.md

 #### Step 4 — Opponent Defense Scraping (`defense_ranks_scraper.py`)

 Scrapes season-to-date opponent defensive stats from Basketball-Reference (with equivalent sources for other sports).
-Produces a ranked ratio for each team × stat combination: how much more or less of a given stat their opponents produce relative to league average.
+Produces a ratio for each team × stat combination: how much more or less of a given stat their opponents produce relative to league average.
+For MLB, per-team opponent batting data is fetched from each team's B-Ref pitching page to compute exact TB, 2B, and 3B allowed ratios — more accurate than using H as a proxy.

 #### Step 5 — Line Builder: Weighted Projection + Edge Calculation (`line_builder.py`)